 You may have seen fascinating pictures of small insects trapped inside amber.
 They have been there for millions of years!

 Lizards!
-If Pliney had actually seen lizards trapped in fossilized amber then he was certainly very lucky.
+If Pliny had actually seen lizards trapped in fossilized amber then he was certainly very lucky.
 Today, such gems are worth a small fortune.

-Most fossilized Amber today is found in the Baltic regions; hence it's called Baltic Amber.
+Most fossilized amber today is found in the Baltic regions; thus it's known as Baltic amber.
 Latvia, Poland and Russia are the usual areas in which it is found.
 However, since amber is light and can be swept around by the sea it is easily transportable.
-Therefore Amber has also been found washed a shore in Scandinavia, Germany and the UK.
+Therefore, amber has also been found washed ashore in Scandinavia, Germany and the UK.

 Fossilized amber pieces have been found in the Dominican Republic that generally contain bigger insects (probably because it is in the tropics) and these are believed to be about 30 million years old!
 The clarity of the amber is also better, enabling the insects to be seen clearly.

-Ordinary amber is priced according to its clarity and size.
-However, the exception to the rule is if it happens to include an insect.
-In these cases the gem is worth a lot more, and it will depend on how clearly the insect is visible and how near the centre of the gem stone it is located.
+Ordinary amber is priced according to its size and clarity.
+However, the exception to the rule is when it happens to include an insect.
+In these cases the gem is worth a lot more, and it will depend on how clearly visible the insect is and how near the centre of the gemstone it is located.

 It's possible that some of the insects walked into the sticky mess or maybe, as many naturalists believe, the resin dropped from the tree onto the unfortunate insects below.
-Resin is in fact a natural weapon of defense for the tree.
-Designed to seal wounds in the plant from corrosion against the weather and also to repel harmful insects as well as attract friendly insects to kill those insects and bacteria that may harm the tree.
+Resin is a natural weapon of defense for the tree, designed to seal wounds and also to repel harmful insects, as well as attract friendly insects to kill insects and bacteria that may harm the tree.
 Therefore, it makes sense that resin and insects are found together.

-There are very interesting examples of unlucky insects frozen in time millions of years ago, whilst going about their business; These include insects caught in spider's webs, ants transporting eggs and small mites hitching rides on the backs of beetles!
+There are some very interesting examples of unlucky insects frozen in time millions of years ago, whilst going about their business.
+These include insects caught in spider's webs, ants transporting eggs and small mites hitching rides on the backs of beetles!

-Meanwhile there are stories of amber found in Gdansk, Poland that holds a small lizard and, even more amazing there was a find in the Andes mountains of Colombia of a small lizard entombed in Amber… and there are pictures to prove it…!
+Meanwhile there are stories of a piece of amber found in Gdansk, Poland, that holds a small lizard and, even more amazingly, there was a find in the Andes Mountains of Colombia of a small lizard entombed in amber - and there are pictures to prove it!

-The lizard, measuring 28mm in length (he doesn't have a tail… a piece of the story that is lost to time…) is surrounded by insects.
-You can imagine the hot-house tropical forest floor and the buzz of the insects already caught in the amber in a mad struggle to free themselves, attracting the lizard as he too walked into the trap.
+The lizard, measuring 28 mm in length doesn't have a tail; a piece of the story that is lost to time.
+It is surrounded by insects.
+You can imagine the tropical forest floor and the buzz of the insects already caught in the amber in a mad struggle to free themselves, attracting the lizard, as he too walked into the trap.